srh-bzd/ViroScan/README.md

 ## Output

 ViroScan create 3 folders of output :
-- data with the reads unmapped against the reference indexed during the step of filter-out
+- data with the reads unmapped against the reference indexed during the step of filter-out and the reads mapped against viruses during the step of filter-in
 - analysis with the output of breseq created during the step of filter-in
 - evidences with the reports filterin.counts.txt and refs.percents.txt